CastellanoED/domesticationDFE/README.md

    sh 5_run_dadi_in_parallel.sh
 ```

 In this step we do all the inference with dadi, which includes joint demographic inference, DFE cache calculation and joint DFE inference.
 Detailed comments can be found in the Python scripts in this bash script.
-In this step, we make the DIAGNOSTIC PLOTS of the demographic fits to the original synonymous 2D-SFS, which can be found in SuppFig1.
+In this step, we make the DIAGNOSTIC PLOTS of the joint demographic and DFE fits to the original synonymous and non-synonymous 2D-SFS, which can be found in SuppFig1.

 ```